-Although unit is weatherproof, avoid locations that permit water from higher level runoff and overhangs to fall onto unit.
+Although unit is weatherproof, avoid locations that permit water from higher level runoff and overhangs to fall onto the unit.

-Select a unit mounting system that provides adequate height to allow installation of condensate trap per requirements.
-Refer to Install External Condensate Trap and Line on page 12 for required trap dimensions.
+Select a unit mounting system that provides adequate height to allow for removal and disposal of frost and ice that will form during the heating-defrost mode as well as allow installation of condensate trap per requirements.
+See Install External Condensate Trap and Line on page 11 for required trap dimensions.